-Chris Loeffler is a senior associate in the firm’s Washington, D.C. office.
+Chris Loeffler is special counsel in the firm’s Washington, D.C. office.
 He has a transactional and regulatory practice focused on advertising, licensing, new media, sponsorships, e-commerce, promotions, data security, privacy and other consumer protection issues.

 Mr. Loeffler helps clients anticipate and address legal issues through the complete process of designing and implementing marketing strategies.
 At the outset of advertising campaigns, he regularly participates in the negotiation and drafting of marketing, sponsorship, endorsement and promotion agreements for advertisers and agencies.
 Specifically, he drafts and advises clients on campaign agreements between advertisers and agencies including service and agency agreements, advertising production and media placement.
 To mitigate the risk of challenge from regulators, competitors or consumers, Mr. Loeffler reviews advertisements and marketing materials for all media to determine compliance with relevant regulations and ensure claims are properly substantiated.
 He also advises clients on federal and state statutes and regulations governing price advertising and telemarketing.

 Mr. Loeffler advises clients on compliance with federal and state laws on privacy and data security, specifically focusing on issues involving emerging technologies.
 He counsels clients on conducting practices in compliance with the Federal Trade Commission Act, the Gramm-Leach-Bliley Act, the GLB Safeguards Rule, Fair Credit Reporting Act (FCRA), Fair and Accurate Credit Transactions Act (FACTA) and state privacy and information security laws.
 His experience includes the development of privacy and information security programs; negotiation of provisions overseeing how vendors handle personal information; audits regarding the collection, storage, use and disclosure of personal information; and guidance through data security breach incidents from discovery to breach response and remediation.
 Mr. Loeffler is a Certified Information Privacy Professional for the United States and Europe (CIPP/US & CIPP/E) by the International Association of Privacy Professionals (IAPP).

 Prior to joining Kelley Drye, Mr. Loeffler was a summer associate at the firm.
 He also worked as a legal intern for TBWA Worldwide, an international advertising agency in New York, NY, and as an intern at the Federal Trade Commission, Bureau of Consumer Protection’s International Division in Washington, D.C.